plblum/jivs/README.md

 came out and JavaScript introduced Classes.
 Wonderful stuff that I now use here, in **Jivs**.

-Jivs is a suite of libraries, built around its core, Jivs-engine.
-Jivs-engine is just the tooling to evaluate values and return a list of issues found.
+Jivs is a suite of libraries, built around its core, **Jivs-engine** and is just the tooling to evaluate values and return a list of issues found.
 > That is the essence of validation!

 Even something sounding that simple can involve a lot of features and behaviors.